KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-5-scripts.md

 3. Save your script within vim by typing `:wq`.

-4. Enter`ls -al` in the command line.
+4. Enter`ls -alh` in the command line.
+Remember, you could also run `la` instead if you wanted to use the alias that was created earlier.
     {% hint style='info' %}
 You'll see the permissions for each file listed in the left-most column.
 The third and fourth columns list the user and group ownership respectively.
 We won't have to change the ownership of the file \(which can be done with `chown`\) since our user will both be creating the file and running it.
     {% endhint %}